Ebazhanov/linkedin-skill-assessments-quizzes/machine-learning/machine-learning-quiz.md

 - [ ] It would substantially shorten your development time.
 - [ ] It would increase the speed of the appliance.

 #### Q45.
 You work for a hospital that is tracking the community spread of a virus.
-The hospital created a smartwatch app that uploads body temperature data from hundreds of thousands of participants.
-What is best technique to analyze the data?
+The hospital created a smartwatch application that uploads body temperature data from hundreds of thousands of participants.
+What is the best technique to analyze the data?

-- [ ] Use reinforcement learning to reward the system when a new person participates
+- [ ] Use reinforcement learning to reward the system when a new person participates.
-- [ ] Unsupervised machine learning to cluster together people based on patterns the machine discovers
+- [ ] Use unsupervised machine learning to cluster together people based on patterns the machine discovers.
-- [ ] Supervised machine learning to sort people by demographic data
+- [ ] Use Supervised machine learning to sort people by demographic data.
-- [x] supervised ml to classify people by body temperature
+- [x] Use Supervised machine learning to classify people by body temperature.

 #### Q46.
-Man of the advances in ml have come from improved
+Many of the advances in machine learning have come from improved `___`.

 - [ ] statistics
 - [ ] structured data